 As businesses face continued disruption, cyber threats persist, as does the ongoing need to protect data.
-For IT Consultants, travel to sites to conduct security audits and maturity assessments has been constrained, making traditional service delivery methods impractical.
+For consultants, travel to sites to conduct security audits and maturity assessments has been constrained, making traditional service delivery methods impractical.

-The internal security audit tool, the Essential 8 Auditor systematically undertakes the data collection and evidence gathering elements of the security audit process with a single click.
-It also has the functionality to save audit definitions, enabling users to run like-for-like audits quickly.
+Huntsman Security’s automated security audit and assessment tools, Essential 8 Auditor and SmartCheck for Ransomware systematically undertake the data collection and evidence-gathering elements of the security audit process with a single click.
+They also have the functionality to save audit and assessment definitions, enabling quick and easy like-for-like audits.

 Audit and assessment processes involve several steps and the measurement of a number of ever-changing variables.
 Depending on the focus of an audit and the goal, the shape of the tasks might be different.

-The Essential 8 Auditor reduces site visits and travel.
-It also increases the breadth of audit scope.
+Huntsman Security solutions reduce site visits and travel.
+They also increase the breadth of the review scope.